 But, your skin still needs emollients!
 Some create a barrier on top of the skin sealing in moisture and preventing water loss (occlusives), while others attract and hold moisture within the skin (humectants).

-The key to finding the best moisturiser for oily skin is to choose non comedogenic emollients.
-This type of moisturiser will prevent your skin from becoming dehydrated while nourishing, moisturising and repairing your skin.
+The key to finding the best moisturizer for oily skin is to choose non-comedogenic emollients.
+This type of moisturizer will prevent your skin from becoming dehydrated while nourishing, moisturizing and repairing your skin.

 Evening Primrose Oil